Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View our online municipal code.

-Due to the aged condition of the sanitary sewer lines in the area, many residents within the Harris Addition suffer from sewer backups during rainfall events, and the conditions of the alleys within the neighborhood are such that they need to be replaced.
+Due to the age and condition of the sanitary sewer lines in the area, many residents within the Harris Addition suffer from sewer backups during rainfall events, and the conditions of the alleys within the neighborhood are such that they need to be replaced.
 As a majority of the sewer lines in this area are under the center of the alleys, it is efficient to replace both.

 The Town plans only to replace the existing alleyways.
+Curbs may be added in some places as needed for drainage.
+We plan to keep all existing curbs..

 While the east portion of the sewer system is under construction, our engineers will be working to design the sewer lines serving those on the west side of Manor Way (est. 2021), and construction is expected to begin in 2022.

 There will be times that the alleys will be closed during construction.
 It is estimated that these closures will last approximately 30 days.
 During that time, residents will need to park on the street, and will need to have their trash picked up in the front of the property.
+Homeowners will be contacted individually with more detailed information regarding scheduling and duration of closures as we move towards construction and this information is worked out in detail.

 Driveway approaches (only the small portion connecting to the alley concrete) will be replaced as part of the project.